AdobeDocs/commerce-merchant-services.en/help/payment-services/sandbox.md

 Before starting sandbox onboarding, you must sign up for a free PayPal Developer's account, and create both merchant (to use for onboarding) and shopper accounts (to use for testing your checkout).
 You can create multiple Developer accounts, if desired.

 A PayPal sandbox account allows you to use [!DNL Payment Services] in test mode.
-PayPal requires that you use a PayPal Developer Portal-generated Business sandbox test account, email, and password for sandbox onboarding.
-Do not create another account during the sandbox onboarding process.
+PayPal requires that you use a PayPal Developer Portal-generated Business sandbox test account, email, and password for sandbox onboarding. *Do not create another account during the sandbox onboarding process.*

-If you created an account during the sandbox PayPal onboarding process, you must reset your onboarding sandbox because or you cannot verify your email.

-To reset your sandbox account:

-1. Click **[!UICONTROL Reset sandbox]**.
-See the [PayPal create a business sandbox account](https://developer.paypal.com/docs/api-basics/sandbox/accounts/#create-a-business-sandbox-account) documentation for more information.
-1. Click **[!UICONTROL Sandbox onboarding]** and complete the next set of steps.

 To complete sandbox onboarding:

 1. Navigate to the [PayPal Developer Account page](https://developer.paypal.com/developer/accounts/).
-1. Click **[!UICONTROL Log in to Home]** and log in with your existing credentials to the PayPal Developers account or click **Sign Up** to create an account.
+1. Click **[!UICONTROL Log in to Home]** and log in with your existing PayPal Developer Portal-generated Business sandbox test account or click **Sign Up** to create an account.
 1. Create a PayPal sandbox account:
    1. Go to _[!UICONTROL SANDBOX]_ > **[!UICONTROL Accounts]**.
    1. Click **[!UICONTROL Create account]**.

+      If you created an a PayPal sandbox account during the sandbox PayPal onboarding process, you must [reset your onboarding sandbox](#reset-your-sandbox-account) because or you cannot verify your email.

    1. Select **[!UICONTROL Business]** as the Account Type and click **[!UICONTROL Create]**.
    1. In the _[!UICONTROL Sandbox Accounts]_ section, click the three dots in the _[!UICONTROL Manage accounts]_ column for the sandbox account you created.
    1. Click **[!UICONTROL View/edit account]**.